tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * Currently, we are checking whether or not the recipient parameter matches either of the accounts we set as the owners.

 * This actually opens up a slight "vulnerability" where anyone can force this contract to withdraw funds into either of the owner wallets.
-While this doesn't transfer the Ether away from the owners, you certainly wouldn't want someone to have *any* control over your funds, even if it means moving between accounts you own.
+While this doesn't transfer the ether away from the owners, you certainly wouldn't want someone to have *any* control over your funds, even if it means moving between accounts you own.

 * We can do this by checking the built-in `msg.sender` variable.